 your fault our relationship is so messed up.”
 When one of you says or does something

 particularly extreme, surely you need to address the words or actions, right?
 But actually,

 hashing out those details often makes an out of control conflict worse.
 The particular words said are not really the point.
 The point is the messy, hurtful, cycle you keep getting stuck in.
 That’s what you need to address, not the specifics of comment or action.
 By focusing on the details, you miss the cycle and ultimately stay stuck.

 If you think you and your partner have a high conflict relationship, and you are both willing to seek therapy, look for a therapist who specializes in working with high conflict couples.
 High conflict couples work is a specialization, and it’s not every couples therapist’s strong suit.
 When your relationship is getting wrecked by out-of-control fights, you don’t have time to waste on unhelpful therapy.

-If you live in Minnesota, I am available to help.
 My practice is dedicated to helping high conflict couples break free of their cycle, build a relationship that does not cause harm, and create a close connection.
 Reach out today to start the process.